wayfinderio/intro-to-fp/_docs/2-the-tenets-of-fp/detangling-functions.md

 Now it's your turn.
 Open `exercises/detangling-functions.js` in your editor of choice and extract out the parts that you can from the function.

-To test your changes, run `npm run detangling-functions1` from the `exercises` directory.
+To test your changes, run `npm run -s detangling-functions1` from the `exercises` directory.

 When you are done there is a part 2.